kinsta/hello-world-php/README.md

 ## What is PHP
 PHP is a popular server-side scripting language used primarily for web development.
 It enables developers to create dynamic web pages, interact with databases, and handle various web-related tasks efficiently.
 Learn more on [php.net](https://php.net).

-## Watch how to set Up a PHP Application on Kinsta
+## Watch How to Set Up a PHP Application on Kinsta
 [![Watch the video](https://img.youtube.com/vi/PCvrcyV3_hI/maxresdefault.jpg)](https://www.youtube.com/watch?v=PCvrcyV3_hI)